 - How do you stay connected on the go?
 Adopt the smartphone.

 One need.
 One solution.

 But our language shift has another benefit.
-When we stop thinking about technology and start thinking about behaviors, we open our mind to the flaw in the one-to-one logic: There is more than one way to address a need.
+When we stop thinking about technology and start thinking about behaviors, we open our minds to the flaw in the one-to-one logic: There is more than one way to address a need.
 That may seem obvious on the surface, but it gets a bit trickier unless we use an example.
 The “automobile” is as good as any, but you could use any technology, product, service, or idea.
 Simply think about the need being addressed rather than the innovation solution.
 When you do, the picture gets more complex:

 A funny thing happens when you look at the need and not the technology.
 People adopt multiple behaviors to solve the same problem.
 (In this chart, we’re ignoring “walking” which was the dominant mode of transportation until humans domesticated the horse.)